-Functional Design and Architecture (E-Book + Code Samples)
+Functional Design and Architecture (Early Edition, 2020) (E-Book (First Edition) + Code Samples)

-Building real programs in Haskell: application architectures, design patterns, best practices and approaches
+Building real programs in static functional languages: application architectures, design patterns, best practices and approaches

 About the Book

-It is a fundamental book about Software Design in Haskell.
-The main idea of this book is to provide a comprehensive source of knowledge, a complete methodology of building real world applications in Haskell.
-Application architectures, best practices, design patterns and approaches, - all the information you need to achieve a simple, maintainable, testable code with low complexity and low risks.
-By reading this book, you’ll learn many useful techniques: from the requirement analysis to the implementation of particular subsystems such as SQL and NoSQL databases, multithreading, logging.
-You’ll learn about design principles, application layers, functional interfaces, Inversion of Control and Dependency Injection in Haskell.
+FDaA is a fundamental book about Software Design in Haskell and other functional languages.
+The main idea of this book is to provide a comprehensive source of knowledge, and a complete methodology for building real-world applications.
+Application architectures, best practices, design patterns, and approaches, - all the information you need to achieve a simple, maintainable, testable code with low complexity and low risks.
+By reading this book, you’ll learn many useful techniques: from the requirement analysis to the implementation of particular subsystems such as SQL and NoSQL databases, multithreading, and logging.
+You’ll learn about design principles, application layers, functional interfaces, Inversion of Control, and Dependency Injection.

 The book has 9 chapters, 780K symbols, 120K words.